dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 Building the Google Play Client Services Library
 ------------------------------------------------

 To access Google Maps v2, it is necessary to create a Xamarin.Android binding for the Google Play services client library.
 This example has a Xamarin.Android Binding Library project, but it does not have the Google Play Services client library.
 It is necessary to first compile the Google Play Client Services library.
-This section will outline how to do so using [Apache Ant](http://ant.apache.org/).
-It is assumed that you already have Apache Ant installed.
+This section will outline how to do so .

+### Prequisites

+These directions assume that you have [Apache Ant](http://ant.apache.org/) installed and in your `$PATH`.

+`android` is a command line utility that is required to prepare the Android Library project for compiliation.
+You must have the directory `$ANDROID_HOME/tools` has been added to your `PATH`.

+### Compiling the Google Play Services client library

 To compile the Google Play Client Services library using Ant, follow these steps: